 As a holistic treatment center, Highland Ridge Hospital aims to offer a variety of experiential treatment options to accompany traditional therapies.
 These may include:

 - Pet therapy

 Continuing Care and Levels of Care

-As your time with us draws to an end, we’ll work with you to establish an aftercare plan that meets your continued recovery goals.
+As your time at our hospital draws to an end, we’ll work with you to establish an aftercare plan that meets your continued recovery goals.
 Our discharge planner will work with you to determine the next stop on your treatment journey.
-Some of our patients opt to join our partial hospitalization program (PHP) or our intensive outpatient program (IOP), both of which offer similar structure to our inpatient program, only you go home in the evenings.
-Other patients may feel they’ve made enough progress with us to discharge to home with referrals to traditional outpatient therapy and community resources.
+Some of our patients opt to join our partial hospitalization program (PHP) or our intensive outpatient program (IOP), both of which offer similar structure to our inpatient treatment center, only you go home in the evenings.
+Other patients may feel they’ve made enough progress with at our treatment center to discharge to home with referrals to traditional outpatient therapy and community resources.

 Serving all of Central and Northern Utah